gagneet/sort-weblinks/README.md

 - Review the duplicates file to see what was removed
 - Use the unique file as your clean version
 - Copy back any duplicates you want to keep from the duplicates file
+- The _unique.md file will contain all unique URLs plus the first occurrence of any duplicates
+- The _duplicates.md file will show you which lines were kept and which were removed
+- All other functionality (statistics, comparison, etc.) remains the same